n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

-In some languages and orthographies, vowel-based syllables are not permitted to include additional consonants or matras, and certain GSUB substitution features do not occur.
-However, there are often known exceptions, and real-world text makes no such guarantees.
+In some languages and orthographies, vowel-based syllables are not permitted to include additional consonants or matras, and certain
+<abbr>GSUB</abbr> substitution features do not occur.
+However, there are often
+known exceptions, and real-world text makes no such guarantees.

 > Note: Shaping engines may choose to treat independent-vowel bases